Are Cloud Servers Bad for Sending Email?

 Spammers and fraudsters take advantage of this simple workflow to setup servers for sending spam or performing other abusive actions.
 They do not care if they get shutdown fairly quickly because:

 - They are using stolen credentials and payment information,

 - It is so easy to setup a basic cloud server, that there is not much time lost, and

-- even if they get shut down “fairly quickly”, they have still done their damage, sent some of their spam, etc.
+- Even if they get shut down “fairly quickly,” they have still sent some of their spam, etc.

-Once they get shut down, they go to another public cloud server provider somewhere else under another stolen identity and do it again.
+Once they get shut down, spammers choose another public cloud provider and use another stolen identity to do it again.
 They can even automate this signup process by using the available APIs for these services.

 The above scenario contributes to the pollution of the reputation of IP addresses and the public cloud servers in general.

-With physical dedicated and managed servers and private clouds, you typically interact with a Sales staff, sign a real contract, and undergo some level of validation (even if that happens behind the scenes).
-This serves to block most of the fly-by-night spammers and fraudsters who use these services and therefore keeps these IP address spaces much cleaner.
-The more validation and attention that is offered by a sales and support staff before signing up their customers, the cleaner the IPs are.
-This is why, for example, managed services at Rackspace have an excellent reputation that generally exceeds that of dedicated servers offered by commodity server providers.
+With physical dedicated and managed servers and private clouds, you typically interact with a sales representative, sign a contract, and undergo some level of validation (even if that happens behind the scenes).
+The time it takes to sign up blocks most spammers who use these services and keeps these IP address spaces much cleaner.
+The more validation and attention that is offered by a sales staff before signing up their customers, the cleaner the IPs are.

 - What is Cloud Computing?
 Or How to Speak Intelligently about Cloud and Virtual Private Servers